List of Economics Formulas

 #6 – Average Total Cost

-The average total cost is defined as the total costs incurred by the business involved in manufacturing and production to the level of quantity of items produced by the business.
+The average total cost is the total costs incurred by the business involved in manufacturing and production to the number of items produced by the business.
 In such a relationship, determine the total costs and total quantity to arrive at the average total costs.
 Mathematically, it can be illustrated as follows: –

 #7 – Average Fixed Costs